ci-compass/cicf/week05-containers-and-debugging/README.md

 ```

 We start with the official base python image, we copy in our script,
-and then we specificy the command to run when the container is
+and then we specify the command to run when the container is
 started.
 (Don't forget the period at the end!)